golemfactory/golem-docs/src/pages/docs/creators/python/guides/application-fundamentals.md

 The responses from those commands are fed back to the requestor agent, and may be processed further, according to the application logic.

 In all cases where execution of those commands is required, this is instrumented using a _work generator pattern_, a variation of the Command design pattern.
 Actions to be performed are wrapped under `Script` objects, which are marshaled by the high-level API library.
-Requestor agent programmer is expected to develop code which composes those scripts and returns them via an asynchronous generator.
+The requestor agent programmer is expected to develop code which composes those scripts and returns them via an asynchronous generator.

 ## Basic example